Kanan99/SeismicFoundationModel/README.docker.md

-eismic Foundation Model – Docker Environment
+# Seismic Foundation Model – Docker Environment

 This repository provides a Docker environment for running and developing the Seismic Foundation Model (SFM).
 Follow the steps below to build and run containers consistently across the team.